 Hypothyroidism or Hyperthyroidism

 There are two cases of thyroid malfunction.
 One is over-performing glands, which is called hyperthyroidism, and the other is underperforming glands, which is called hypothyroidism.
-Now, these are two completely opposite conditions.
+Now, these are two opposite conditions.
 Dogs, usually, are affected by hypothyroidism.
-However, that does not mean that there is no chance of hyperthyroidism in your fur-friend.
+However, that does not mean that there is no chance of hyperthyroidism in your best friend.

 Now, this may sound obvious, but there’s a reason why I felt the need to emphasize this point.